Wuschelbueb/interactive-quadmesh-design/README.md

 ```bash
 git clone https://github.com/Wuschelbueb/interactive-quadmesh-design.git
 ```
-3. Make sure CoMISo is part of OpenFlipper as well
+3. Make sure CoMISo is part of OpenFlipper
-4. Build OpenFlipper with a IDE.
+4. Build OpenFlipper with an IDE or editor

 ## How to use